CourtneyCampany/cc61877.github.io/wtc3_talk/index.Rmd

 <br />

 > - Measuring two extremes within a canopy
->  - Sun leaves in top of canopy in full light
+>  - Sun: top of canopy in full light
->  - Shade leaves in bottom or middle canopy in full shade
+>  - Shade: bottom or middle canopy in full shade
->  - Verified light enviroment with PAR sensor and ceptometer
+>  - Verified with PAR sensor and ceptometer

 > - Leaves measured at current light environment
 >  - 'Lights On' for shade leaves